How to find a Sydney chiropractor or physiotherapist

-- Find a chiropractor or physiotherapist who promotes regular exercise.Regular exercise is probably our best weapon against neck and back pain.
+- Find a chiropractor or physiotherapist who promotes regular exercise.Regular exercise is probably our best weapon against spine, muscle and joint problems such as neck and back pain.
 Your chiropractor or physiotherapist should be promoting this .

-- Find a chiropractor or physiotherapist who wants to be part of the solution, not all of it.When you are experiencing neck and back pain, you need a captain that has your best interest at heart.
-It’s simply not possible for a chiropractor or physiotherapist to treat all types of neck and back pain.
-In these cases, your chiropractor or physiotherapist should send you to someone else such as your general practitioner (GP), surgeon or neurologist to seek the opinions and treatments of other health care professionals.
-If your chiropractor or physiotherapist isn’t being part of a team approach for your neck or back pain, it’s time to find a new one.
+- Find a chiropractor or physiotherapist who wants to be part of the solution, not all of it.When you are experiencing an injury or pain, you need a practitioner that has your best interest at heart.
+It’s simply not possible for a chiropractor or physiotherapist to treat all types of injuries and pain.
+If your chiropractor or physiotherapist knows they are not the best person you should be seeing they should send you to someone else like a GP or other medical provider.
+If your chiropractor or physiotherapist isn’t being part of a team approach for problem, it’s time to find a new one.

 You may also be interested in reading these articles: